psunlpgroup/PyrEvalv2/README.md

 PyrEval comes with a launcher for ease of use, and has been tested with Linux.
 The launcher is stable but requires manual input to run all the stages of pipeline.

 ### Launcher Preparation
-The *basedir* parameter should be changed to the current working directory.
+The *basedir* parameter in the parameters.ini file should be changed to the current working directory.
 Other parameters should be changed based on the run expectation.

 You must place your summary text files in the `Raw` folder in PyrEval's directory.